 In this post, we’ll first discuss why you may want to use redirect types.
-Then, we’ll introduce four groups of the most common redirect types and explain how you can use them optimally.
+Then, we’ll introduce three of the most common redirect types and explain how you can use them optimally.
 Finally, you’ll learn how to set redirect types in Pretty Links – both for individual links and as a default setting.
 Let’s get started!

 In a nutshell, a redirect sends a visitor from one web page to another.
 It encompasses two situations: